 If your travels take you near Mo i Rana, you really should experience the Svartisen glacier and the natural marble formations known as Marmorslottet (“the marble castle”).
 Svartisen is the second-largest glacier in mainland Norway, covering a larger area than the cities of Oslo and Bergen combined.
 Once single large glacier, it is now divided into two.
 From the west it’s easiest to reach from the Holandsfjord in Meløy, and from the east by way of Svartisvatnet lake in Rana.

 Marmorslottet, situated an hour’s drive from the town of Mo i Rana, is easier to reach.
 It has taken ice and water thousands of years to carve these amazing marble formations – it’s like a fairytale landscape.
-Be sure to bring your camera!
+Be sure to bring your camera.
+But be aware that the path has steep, challenging sections that can be difficult to walk, especially when the terrain is wet.

 Also worth considering is a journey to the mountain range that is referred to as “the roof of Northern Norway”.
 Here in the Okstindan mountains is the highest peak in all of Northern Norway, Oksskolten (1916 m).
 The summit hike itself is rather demanding; an easier excursion is to hike up to the strikingly elegant Rabothytta cabin, perched dramatically at the edge of a glacier.
 The cabin offers a fantastic view of the Okstindbreen glacier.